cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

         input_share: bytes,
         inbound: bytes) -> tuple[State, Optional[bytes]]:
     """
-    Called by the helper in response to the leader's initial message.
+    Called by the Helper in response to the Leader's initial message.
     """
     try: